 Financial amounts presented are statistical in nature and do not represent an accounting statement.
 Consequently, the Census Bureau statistics on government finance cannot be used as financial statements, or to measure a government’s fiscal condition.
 For instance, the difference between a government's total revenue and total expenditure cannot be construed to be a 'surplus' or 'deficit'.

 The statistics reflect state government fiscal years that end on June 30, except for four states with other ending dates: Alabama and Michigan (September 30), New York (March 31), and Texas (August 31).

 For further information on what is measured and how data are classified please consult the Government Finance and Employment Classification Manual.

 Data have been collected annually since 1951.

-The Annual Survey of State Government Finances provides a downloadable spreadsheet for the U.S. and each individual state government.
-It also includes a pdf lottery table listing the income and apportionment of state-administered lottery funds.
-A flat data file providing detailed financial data for each of the 50 state governments is also available.
+The Annual Survey of State Government Finances produces a summary table for the U.S. and each individual state government, available in American FactFinder.
+It also produces a lottery table listing the income and apportionment of state-administered lottery funds, also available in American FactFinder.
+A downloadable flat data file providing detailed financial data for each of the 50 state governments is also available.

 HOW THE DATA ARE USED

 The U.S. Congress, federal agencies, state and local governments, educational and research organizations, and the general public employ these results.
 Some major uses include the following: